stepcut/isomaniac/README.md

 This is a prototype of a Haskell-based framework for building user interfaces in the web browser.
-It is influenced by the Model-Update-View pattern, Virtual DOMs, and isomorphic frameworks.
+It is influenced by the Model-Update-View pattern from Elm, Virtual DOMs, and isomorphic frameworks.

 MURV
 ----